fortyslugs/science-project-seed/_posts/2017_01_23_chatty-quiet.md

 23 JAN 2017

 The chatty bot continues to have signifacantly more "tweets", "followers", and "likes" than the quiet bot.
 The chatty bot is also "following" significantly more people than the quiet bot.
+We also observed that the Chatty bot and Fancy bot are "following" the same number of "Tweeters".

 |	   |Tweets |Following     |Followers    |Likes |